manurautela/manurautela.github.io/about.markdown

 permalink: /about/
 ---

 This is a dumping zone for random things which i tend to forget or stumble upon doing some stuff.
+Interested in low level stuff and keen interest in Windows, security and related area.